lambdasync/lambdasync/README.md

 `lambdasync -c Lambda.getFunction FunctionName=lambdaArn`

 If a value matches any key in the `lambdasync.json` file (like `lambdaArn` does) that value will be substituted with the value from the json file, otherwise it will be treated as text.
 If your value contains spaces add single quotes around it.

-## Future plans

-Lambdasync is currently useful for quick prototyping, but doesn't help you with authentication, or environment variables that you would probably need for production.
-Both of those are near the top of the todo list.